Fragrance wheel

 The first example of a fragrance wheel was conceived by Austrian perfumer Paul Jellinek and titled the Odor Effects Diagram, published in the original German edition of his book The Practice of Modern Perfumery (1949).
 Other notable versions include the Fragrance Circle, developed in 1979 by U. Harder at Haarman & Reimer, the Wine Aroma Wheel, from 1984 by sensory chemist Ann C. Noble, and the Fragrance Wheel, created in 1992 by perfumery taxonomist Michael Edwards.

 Fragrance Families and Personality

 Various suggestions have been put forth about the relationship between a person's favorite scent family and their personality.
 Stephen V. Dowthwaite, founder of PerfumersWorld, claimed that "Our choices in perfume are influenced by [...] the image we want to portray."
-According to Dowthwaite, very feminine personalities gravitate toward Florals while very masculine personalities prefer the Woody family.
+According to Dowthwaite, very feminine personalities gravitate toward Florals family while very masculine personalities prefer the Woody family.
 Young people tend to like fruity, creamy, and vanilla scents, young adults prefer citrus and metallic scents, and mature adults enjoy heavy white flowers and Chypres.
 Elegant, sophisticated personalities enjoy aldehydes, powdery notes and leathers, while earthy, practical personalities prefer tobacco, spice and green notes.